Best Survival Backpacks | Bug Out Bags Tested

 The best survival backpacks have several important features to look for:

-1. Value
+- Value

-2. Functionality
+- Functionality

-3. Durability
+- Durability

-4. Size & Weight
+- Size & Weight

-5. Versatility
+- Versatility

 When you get the right blend of these, you can find a truly reliable backpack that will let you carry all of your essential gear.
-Below, we break down what each of these features means for a dependable pack that you can trust with your life:

 The amount of money you spend on something like a backpack shouldn’t blow out your entire budget.
 Don’t go overspending or overdoing it.
-Budget according to your risk and your needs rather than just spending lavishly.
+Budget according to your risk and your needs, rather than just spending lavishly.

 On the flip side, you don’t want to go too cheap or just plain get the wrong thing.
 There are plenty of cheap backpacks out there, or backpacks made for a different purpose that won’t work as well.

 You never want to spend too much money on one resource, especially something like a backpack.
 It’s better to diversify your tools and preparedness gear to make sure you are covered for a wide range of scenarios.
-There is a sweet spot where you get high value out of the best features with not too high of a price, which is where our top pick sits.
+There is a sweet spot where you get high value out of the best features with not too high a price, which is where our top pick sits.

 Functionality

 Functionally, any bag that will fit your gear could technically be a survival bag.
 But considerations should go far beyond that.
-You want it to hold your gear well, in an organized manner, and for it all to be comfortable on your back- which is scientifically verified to be the best place to carry it (in most situations).
+You want it to hold your gear well, in an organized manner, and for it all to be comfortable on your back, which is scientifically verified to be the best place to carry it (in most situations).

 Of course, there are other options: roller bags (think of the airport), Pelican cases, and even the old bandana-tied-to-a-stick are all options for your survival bag.
-Many of the bags/cases/boxes without shoulder straps are being used by plans that rule out bugging out by foot.
+Many of the bags/cases/boxes without shoulder straps are being used by plans that rule out bugging out on foot.

 Prepping for these situations can be tough when considering congested highways, EMP effects, and scarce power resources.
 But some have it figured out to the best of their ability and will not need to hoof it across the countryside to their bug out locations.